ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 ## Christmas table decorations made of wood and pine

 **Wood and pine** are two basic material that are very commonly used for a Christmas table setting.
 Why are they so popular?
-Most importantly, they are natural, meaning they fit with any color.
+Most importantly, they are natural, which means they fit  any color.
 You can easily match them with a white, red or green runner.

 **Simple ideas** often are the best.
-A wooden bed with candles, surrounded by loose green pine twigs alway looks fantastic.
+A wooden bed with candles, surrounded by loose green pine twigs always looks fantastic.

 {:.distinction.distinction-information}

 What's good about a decoration of this type is the fact that you can buy each of those elements - you don't have to do anything yourself.
-You just choose the right elements and place them on the Christmas table.
+Just choose the right elements and place them on the Christmas table.
 Such solution, however, requires a good concept.

 {% fig %}